 How to do a marketing audit to boost your promotion

-Christmas is long gone, but hopefully the break has recharged those batteries and given you a chance to reflect and get inspiration for those challenges ahead.
-Following on from our New Year marketing tips, we advise giving yourself a marketing audit to review what you’ve been doing, the materials you have, what is working and what is not, so you are sure your promotion is as powerful as it can be in 2019.
+The lull between Christmas and New Year can be a wonderful time to reflect, review and get ready for success in 2023.
+At this time, or at the beginning of the New Year, we advise performing a marketing audit to review what you’ve been doing, the materials you have, what is working and what is not, so you are sure your promotion is as powerful as it can be this year.

 As part of your marketing audit, we suggest that you review the elements of your marketing efforts and think carefully about what you can improve.
-Here are the six things to review –
+Here are the six things to take a look at –

-Review your marketing plan (if you don’t have one – do it) and see if anything needs adjusting.
+Review your marketing plan (if you don’t have one – do it now!) and see if anything needs adjusting.
 Have things changed, are you still working to the same objectives?
-Create an updated plan for 2019 with clear, timed actions and budgets to ensure you are focused and clear with what you want to achieve and how you can best do it.
+Create an updated plan for 2023 with clear, timed actions and budgets to ensure you are focused and clear with what you want to achieve and how you can best do it.

 This is one of today’s most important tools and must be working well for you, but when was the last time you properly looked at it?
 During your marketing audit, review the website in the following ways